FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.2 and Inkscape 0.48/Module 3 Lab.md

 With the map composed how we like it, we will now prepare for it for exporting to PDF format.
 PDF format is preferred for exporting vector data as the format preserves the vector data and does not rasterize it.
 This allows for vector editing without loss of quality of the data.
 To prepare for export, we will set the export resolution, and set the backgrounds as transparent.

 12. Click ‘Composition’ tab in the Information Panels.
 Set the following options:
-	+ Page Background: ChangeTransparency: 100%
+	+ Page Background: Change->Transparency: 100%
 	+ Export Resolution: 300 dpi
 13. Select the map, then click ‘Item properties’ tab in the Information Panels.
 Set the following options:
 	+ Background: unchecked